 When the Summary doesn’t exist

 - Your data must be univariate.
 In other words, the data must be a single variable.
 For example, this list of weights is one variable: 120, 100, 130, 145.
-IF you have a list of ages and you want to compare the ages to weights, it becomes bivariate.
+If you have a list of ages and you want to compare the ages to weights, it becomes bivariate data (two variables).
 For example: age 1 (25 pounds), 5 (60 pounds), 15 (129 pounds).
 The matching pairs makes it impossible to find a five number summary.

 - Your data must be ordinal, interval, or ratio.